jrs-innovation-center/user-stories/schedulehouse/index.md

 ## Display Property Showing Schedule for a Specific Day (Daily Showing Schedule Page)

-As a realtor, I want to see the showing schedule for a specific property for a specific day on a **Daily Showing Schedule Page**.
+As a real estate agent, I want to see the showing schedule for a specific property for a specific day on a **Daily Showing Schedule Page**.

 Selecting an item on the Showing Schedule provides the user with the following options: